garbin/koapi/README.md

 // GET  /posts/:id
 // PATCH /posts/:id
 // DELETE /posts/:id
-// are ALL ready!
-// YES!
-IT'S DEAD SIMPLE!
-RIGHT? const posts = ResourceRouter.define(Post.collection());
+const posts = ResourceRouter.define(Post.collection());

 const comments = ResourceRouter.define({
   collection: ctx => ctx.state.parents.post.comments(),
   setup(router){
-    // method "crud" is a shortcut for create, read, update, destroy
+    // method "crud" is a shortcut for "create", "read", "update" and "destroy"
-    // YOU CAN ALSO USE MIDDLEWARE in create, read, update, destroy
+    // YOU CAN ALSO USE MIDDLEWARE in "create", "read", "update", "destroy"
-    // AWESOME!
-RIGHT?!!!
     router.create(async(ctx, next) => {
       // you can do anything before create await next();
       // you can do anything after create
     });
-    router.read(/* if you want, you can place any middlewares here */{
+    router.read(/* You can place any middleware here if you need */{
-      filterable: ['created_at'], // filterable field
+      filterable: ['created_at'], // filterable fields
-      sortable: ['created_at'], // sortable field
+      sortable: ['created_at'], // sortable fields
     });
-    // comment may not have update
-    // comments.update();
     router.destroy();
   }
 });